 My father (architect) had this as a textbook for some course in urban planning.
 It was always sitting on a shelf in my parents’ house, and it didn’t interest me until just half a decade ago.
 But, to my astonishment, it has so many ideas that currently float around in the network / comp-soc-sci / urban informatics communities.
 The optimal windowing of temporal networks to mention just one example:

 . . and finally, two books much further from my research topics . .

 McMahon, Understanding Language Change, 1994

-Everyone has their own X in “X is the archetype of a complex system”.
-My X is language, and although I never had a serious research project about it, it is always on the upper half of my todo list—but there would always be some platinum-card project stepping into the line ahead.
+Everyone has their own X in “X is the archetype of a complex system.”
+My X is language.
+Although I never had a serious research project about it, it is always on the upper half of my todo list—but there would still be some platinum-card project stepping into the line ahead.
 The closest I got to starting a project was perhaps to read this book.
 It showed me a wonderful world of old-school acquired knowledge gleaned from obscure libraries and ancient fieldwork, but also opening up for data science and modeling from evolutionary biology.

 Lévi-Strauss, Tristes Tropiques, 1955